damien-white/lucy/README.md

 ### Project Goals

-- Support all JSON data types.
-These include:
+- Full support for JSON data types
-    - Primitives:
-        - `string`
+    - `array`, `boolean`, `null`, `number`, `object`, `string`
-        - `number`
-        - `boolean`
-        - `null`
-    - Structured:
-        - `object`
-        - `array`
-- Parse raw bytes into meaningful, structured data
+- Expose an intuitive API that integrates easily with new and existing projects
+- General optimization of internal functions for speed and resource-efficiency
-- Use zero-copy operations whenever possible
+    - Zero-copy operations
+    - Limit number of allocations
+    - Usage of `#[inline]` for hot paths and cold paths
+- Limit the usage of third-party crates
+    - External crates should only be pulled in if deemed absolutely necessary

-    - These optimizations will be "best-effort" until the release of an MVP
+**Please note**: Optimizations will be made wherever possible but will be "best-effort" until an MVP is released.

-- Avoid excessive memory allocations
-- Provide utilities and helpers for integrating Lucy into your projects
+## Technologies

-### Technologies
+### Languages and Tools

-Lucy is written in [Rust](https://rust-lang.org/) for its ability to provide high-speed runtime performance, resource efficiency and various memory-safety guarantees.
+Lucy is written in [Rust](https://rust-lang.org/) for its high-performance at runtime, resource efficiency and memory-safety.

 Rust's vibrant ecosystem contains support for asynchronous IO and parallel processing (concurrency and parallelism).

-#### External Dependencies
+### External Dependencies

 Lucy depends on a few well-maintained crates:

 - [nom](https://github.com/Geal/nom)
+- TBA

 ## License